 If you have been nominated as a delegated auditor by the Domain Super Admin, you can now audit all the documents (and possibly emails) of the group over which you have been given audit authority.

-To start an audit, select the ‘More’ menu you see at the top of your Google Apps screen.
+To start an audit, select the ‘More’ menu you see at the top of your G Suite screen.

 Select one or other of ‘General Audit Tool – Email Extension’ or ‘General Audit Tool for Google Apps’